Turnkey Device • NHTSA-Aligned • Patent Pending

 Computer Vision • Front CameraDeep-learning feature extraction identifies involuntary nystagmus during horizontal gaze.
 The model evaluates all 6 HGN clues per NHTSA standards — lack of smooth pursuit, distinct and sustained nystagmus at maximum deviation, and onset prior to 45° — with sub-pixel precision.

-Sensor Fusion • Rear CameraTraditional field sobriety tests rely on subjective officer observation.
+Pose Estimation • Rear CameraTraditional field sobriety tests rely on subjective officer observation.
 The Oculometrix device replaces guesswork with machine learning — a single piece of equipment that brings objective, quantitative intelligence to every roadside assessment.

 | Capability | Traditional SFST | PBT / Breathalyzer | Oculometrix |